 We’ve been really fortunate in the Bay Area to explore outdoors a ton.
 There are truly endless options for hikes, views, nature trails, and more.
 We’ve been hiking weekly for the last four months or so and still haven’t run out of options!
 I’ve written previously on the best easy hikes in San Francisco.
-Today, I wanted so share some of our favorite, kid-friendly San Jose hikes – it’s one of our favorite family activities in San Jose!
+Today, I wanted so share some of our favorite, kid-friendly San Jose hikes – hiking is one of our favorite family activities in San Jose!

 Some of these are directly in San Jose itself, while others are in the general South Bay area.
 All are relatively short and are great San Jose hikes for kids and families.
 Most of the trails, while easy enough for most kids, are not stroller and wheelchair-accessible (I’ve noted the couple that are).

 What to Pack for Hiking with Kids in San Jose

 Unlike San Francisco, San Jose tends to be much less variable when it comes to weather.
 The winters tend to be cool but not cold (and often damp), while the summers are hot and dry.
 Fall and spring are usually warm and dry.
 Here is some of our favorite gear when going on some easy hikes in San Jose.

 - Best sturdy and big hiking day pack (also PERFECT as a travel backpack!)

 - Our favorite lightweight but warm jackets for WOMEN, MEN, and KIDS